 Dynamic and topological features of emerging magnetic fields

 To investigate what dynamic and topological features of emerging magnetic fields are related to photospheric and coronal activities, we performed a pair of three-dimensional MHD simulations, in which an emerging flux tube was composed of strongly/weakly twisted field lines (ST/WT case).
 As for the photospheric activity, a bipolar region associated with a specific photospheric flow was produced in both cases.
-By decomposing this flow into several basic flow components (rotation, expansion/contraction, distortion), we derived evolutionary characteristics of the photospheric flow driven by an emerging flux tube; that is, as one of the legs of the emerging flux tube became vertical, the corresponding main polarity region formed by that leg apparently rotated in the opposite direction to the rotational flow.
-As for the coronal activity, S-shaped structure was formed in the ST case (sigmoidal structure composed of those field lines with high current density at their chromospheric footpoints), which is different from a potential field-like arcade formed in the WT case.
-We further investigated the following topological features of emerging magnetic fields relevant to the ST case: bald patch (BP), BP field line, BP curve, BP footpoint curve.
+By decomposing this flow into several basic flow components (rotation, expansion/contraction, distortion), we derived evolutionary characteristics of the photospheric flow driven by the emerging flux tube; that is, as one of the legs of the emerging flux tube became vertical, a rotating flow arose in the main polarity region formed by that leg which apparently rotated in the direction opposite to the rotating flow.
+As for the coronal activity, S-shaped structure was formed in ST case (sigmoidal structure composed of those field lines with high current density at their chromospheric footpoints), which is different from a potential field-like arcade formed in WT case.
+We further investigated the following topological features of emerging magnetic fields found in ST case: bald patch (BP), BP field line, BP curve, BP footpoint curve.

 Reference